People v. Lee Kong: Circumstances

 A policeman cut a hole through the roof of Lee Kong's building in order to observe Kong gamble.
 Kong, knowing of the hole, fired his gun through the hole in the roof at the spot where he thought a policeman was located.
 Because the officer had moved from that spot to another, the shot did not hit him.
 Kong claimed that since he was mistaken in fact, it was impossible for him to commit the crime.
 Kong was convicted and appealed to the California Supreme Court.

 Decision

-The California Supreme Court stated that the exact location of the policeman, as long as he was is in range of being shot by the defendant "does not go to the question of present ability."
+The California Supreme Court stated that the exact location of the policeman, as long as he was in range of being shot by the defendant "does not go to the question of present ability."
 Since the defendant had the intention and present ability to commit the assault, the fact that he was mistaken as to the location of the intended victim affords no defense for his act.
 Therefore Kong's conviction was upheld.